-Attention Reinforcing (H2).
-Hypothesis 2 summarizes our prediction that popular problems - problems attracting the attention of many participants - are more likely to attract additional attention in the future.
-As we have discussed, Attention reinforcing may be due to uncertainty about the quality of a problem such as, for example, its level of difficulty, or it may be the consequence of participants' attempts to gain access to a broader pool of knowledge by joining conversations attended by many other participants.
-We found strong support for the Attention reinforcing hypothesis: An increase by one standard deviation in the level of attention that a problem has received within the community increases the odds that the same problem will attract further attention by approximately 15% (because exp(0.1354) = 1.145).
+Attention Reinforcing (Hypothesis 2).
+Hypothesis 2 summarizes our prediction that popular problems problems attracting the attention of many participants are more likely to attract additional attention in the future.
+As we discuss, Attention reinforcing may be due to uncertainty about the quality of a problem, such as, for example, its level of difficulty, or it may be the consequence of participants' attempts to gain access to a broader pool of knowledge by joining conversations attended by many other participants.
+We find strong support for the Attention reinforcing hypothesis: an increase by one standard deviation in the level of attention that a problem receives within the community increases the odds that the same problem attracts further attention by approximately 15% (because exp(0.1354) = 1.145).

-Attention mixing (H3).
-The results support our hypothesis for Attention mixing: the negative and significant coefficient shows that the attention that active participants allocate to popular problem is reduced, indicating a tendency for disassortativity.
-A participant that is by one standard deviation more active than the average participant, will experience a decrease in the attention reinforcing effect by approximately 3% (exp(-0.0320) = 0.97).
-That is - for such a participant - a problem that has received one standard deviation more attention in the past has the odds of receiving attention by that participant increased only by approximately (15-3)% = 12%.
-A participant that is more active than average by approximately 42 events will exhibit no preferential tendency to allocate attention to more popular problems (exp(-0.03206) = 0.83, will offset the 15% increase in the attention that a more popular problem receives from a participant with average activity).
-Other conditions equal, this results show that very active participants will exhibit a preferential tendency against popular problems.
-Figure 1 provides a graphical examination of this mitigation effect, by showing to what extent the marginal effect of Attention reinforcing decreases the more Cumulative attention increases.
+Attention Mixing (Hypothesis 3).
+The results support our hypothesis for Attention mixing: the negative and significant coefficient shows that the attention that active participants allocate to popular problem is reduced, indicating a tendency toward disassortativity.
+A participant that is by one standard deviation more active than the average participant experiences a decrease in the attention reinforcing effect by approximately 3% $(\exp(-0.0320) = 0.97)$.
+That is, for such a participant, a problem that has received one standard deviation more attention in the past has the odds of receiving attention by that participant increased only by approximately 15% - 3% = 12%.
+A participant that is more active than average by approximately 42 events exhibits no preferential tendency to allocate attention to more popular problems $(\exp(-0.0320 \times 6) = 0.83)$, offsetting the 15% increase in the attention that a more popular problem receives from a participant with average activity).
+Other conditions equal, this result shows that very active participants exhibit a preferential tendency against popular problems.
+Figure 1 provides a graphic examination of this mitigation effect by showing to what extent the marginal effect of Attention reinforcing decreases the more Cumulative attention increases.

-Attention clustering (H4).
-We hypothesized that participants are more likely to allocate attention to problems in the neighborhood of their current problems.
+Attention Clustering (Hypothesis 4).
+We hypothesize that participants are more likely to allocate attention to problems in the neighborhood of their current problems.
 Attention clustering captures the tendency of participants to extend their current collaborative experience to future problems located in their neighborhood.
-Results provide solid support for the Attention clustering hypothesis (H4).
-An increase by one standard deviation in the number of three-paths indirectly connecting a participant to a problem will increase by slightly less than 4% the odds that this participant will address this problem directly in the future ($\exp(0.0349 = 1.355$).
-This effect may seem small, but - considering that a participant-problem pair can be indirectly connected by a high number of three-paths - even one extra event closing a three-path could have a large impact on the number of 4-cycles, or attention clusters, that are generated.
+Results provide solid support for the Attention clustering hypothesis (Hypothesis 4).
+An increase by one standard deviation in the number of three-paths indirectly connecting a participant to a problem increases by slightly less than 4% the odds that this participant addresses this problem directly in the future $(\exp(0.0349 = 1.355))$.
+This effect may seem small, but considering that a participant-problem pair can be indirectly connected by a high number of three-paths, even one extra event closing a three-path can have a large impact on the number of four-cycles, or attention clusters, that are generated.

 Table 6 summarizes the qualitative implications of our findings.
-Hazard ratios in Table 6 are calculated based on the estimates of Model 2 in Table 5 under ceteris paribus assumptions.
+Hazard ratios in Table 6 are calculated based on the estimates of model 2 in Table 5 under ceteris paribus assumptions.
 Consequently, the figures discussed in the text and summarized in the table are provided as an aid to a heuristic interpretation of the estimated parameters in the light of our hypotheses.